suzeeparker/FRDocs_dev01-suzee/fr0001_FormR-Introduction.md

 <!-- ------------------------------------------------------------------------- -->

-## FormR Introduction
+## 0. FormR Introduction

 ----
 ### Renaissance Developer
 ----

 - Shouldn't every computer developer understand the total picture?
-Whether your expertise is infrastucture, database or presentation, you can't go wrong with more knowlege about the other disciplines.
+Whether your expertise is infrastucture, database or presentation, you can't go wrong with more knowledge about the other disciplines.
 - The goal of this FormR tutorial is to give you a step by step guide to building a complete environment with a secure server on the cloud that serves secure web pages that access and manipulate data via the Internet.
 ----